Rachquazar/Fatigue-Detection/README.md

 This repo consists of:

 <b> PART 1: <br> </b>
-A MATLAB application code which inputs a video and extracts eye-blinks of the user, using a statistical 'EAR (Eye Aspect Ratio)' custom metric based method.
+A MATLAB application code (Video to EAR.m) which inputs a video and extracts eye-blinks of the user, using a statistical 'EAR (Eye Aspect Ratio)' custom metric based method.
 It is an application extension of the works of [1] and [2].

 <i> References: <br> </i>